An international conference at St. Ambrose University, Davenport, Iowa, April 24-26, 2026

 11:00-11:40 am “Ending Death Penalty, Advancing Justice and Beginning Healing” Krisanne Vaillancourt Murphy

-1:00-1:40 pm Tentative title: “Women in Catholic Leadership: Breaking Barriers and Building Bridges” Donna Carroll
+1:00-1:40 pm “Women in Catholic Leadership: Breaking Barriers and Building Bridges” Dr. Donna Carroll

 2:50-3:30 pm “AI and the Church’s Public Witness on the Dignity of the Human Person” Tom Chapman

 7:30-8:30 pm “Fr.
-Edward Catich's Theophany and Disruptive Church Art” Paul Herrera, followed by St. Ambrose University Chamber Singers, directed by Dr. Nathan Windt
+Edward Catich's Theophany and Disruptive Church Art” Paul Herrera, followed by a performance by the St. Ambrose University Chamber Singers, directed by Dr. Nathan Windt (Christ the King Chapel)

 Sunday, April 26

-9:30-10:10 am Next Steps Panel and Closing with His Eminence Timothy Cardinal Radcliffe, Tom Chapman, Juan Miguel Alvarez, Dr. Donna Carroll, and Dr. Julia Sadusky (virtual)
+9:30-10:10 am Closing “Couch” Colloquium, facilitated by Tom Chapman, with His Eminence Timothy Cardinal Radcliffe, O.P., Dr. Marcela Andoková, Juan Miguel Alvarez, Dr. Kevin Vaughan, Dr. Mara Adams, Dr. Michelle Petersen, and Dr. Julia Sadusky (virtually)

 Schedule subject to change.
 For any additional information, please contact assam@sau.edu.